SMSOSS/DH11/README.md

 ﻿# noFire - Simple fire detector by Arduino #

-This branch is a development branch.
-If you want the stable branch, check the stale branch.
+~~This branch is a development branch.
+If you want the stable branch, check the stale branch.~~ This project is currently ABANDONED and will only live as a hobby project as it has lost it's original intention.
+Only updates on SPs / bug fixes will be pushed.
+No new features will be added.

 ## Current status ##
 	✔ Temperature check